 When you drink, you lose yourself and a lot of time because you’re drunk.
 The next day, you’ll have to deal with the hangover.
 That may last for a few days if you were drinking heavily.
 Instead of spending time on meaningful things, you’re still trying to recover by sleeping.

 If you stop drinking now, you’ll have more time sober.
 You can be productive at work and at home.
 You can spend time with your family and friends.
 It’s now possible to go back to the hobbies you once enjoyed.
 It can be reading, sports, or working out.

 Alcoholic beverages are expensive.
 If you drink a lot, then you’re also spending a lot.
 If you can manage to even just lessen the amount of alcohol that you consume and put away some of the money that you’ll be spending on alcohol, you’ll immediately have more money.

 Once you can see how much you can save just by spending less on alcohol, you’ll surely be encouraged to continue lessening your alcohol consumption.
 You can then spend that money on other things.
-You can buy what you like such as new clothes, accessories, jewellery, or invest the money in mutual funds and other kinds of investments.
+You can buy what you like such as new clothes, accessories, jewelry, or invest the money in mutual funds and other kinds of investments.

 You’ll Sleep Better

 As we’ve already established, alcohol is a kind of depressant.
 What this means is that it will make you feel exhausted.
 Alcohol can disrupt the way you sleep as it throws off the balance of your body, especially the sleep patterns.